Wednesday, March 24, 2010

 I became overwhelmed by all the problems in the world that I cannot fix, and felt like a selfish, unhelpful human being.
 But then I remembered that when people ask me for money, I offer them any food I have with me.
 Only one person has taken me up on it.
 She seemed genuinely appreciative.
 I started to feel a little better.
 It's not much, but it's something.

-Stravinsky is still outside, now following our landlady around.
+Stravinsky is still outside, now following my landlady around.
 We talked briefly about it, with her commenting on how well cared for Stravinsky appears to be.
 She directed me to a neighborhood website that might help find previous owners or someone looking to adopt him.
 I hope it works, because Stravinsky still hasn't figured out to do with the saucer of milk.

 Monday, February 8, 2010